Empirical entropy, minimax regret and minimax risk: Main results

 Assume first that the empirical covering numbers of $\F$ exhibit the growth

-$\forall \,\rho>0$, with some constants $A<\infty$, $v>0$.
-Such classes $\F$ are called {\it {\rm VC}-type classes} with VC-dimension $VC(\F)=v$.
-We will also call them {\it parametric classes}, as opposed to nonparametric classes considered in Theorem~\ref{thm:main_c}.
-Indeed, entropy bounds as in (\ref{eq1:thm:main_VC}) are associated to compact subsets of $v$-dimensional Euclidean space.
-Other example is given by the VC-subgraph classes with VC-dimension $v$, i.e., classes of functions $f$ whose subgraphs $C_f = \{(x,t)\in \X\times \R: f(x)\geq t\}$ form a Vapnik-Chervonenkis class with VC-dimension $v$.
+$\forall\rho>0$, with some constants $A<\infty$, $v>0$.
+Such classes $\F$ are called VC-\textit{type classes} with VC-dimension $\operatorname{VC}(\F)=v$.
+We will also call them \textit{parametric classes}, as opposed to nonparametric classes considered in Theorem~\ref{thmmainc}.
+Indeed, entropy bounds as in (\ref {eq1thmmainVC}) are associated to compact subsets of $v$-dimensional Euclidean space.
+Other example is given by the VC-subgraph classes with VC-dimension $v$, that is, classes of functions $f$ whose subgraphs $C_f = \{(x,t)\in\X\times\R\dvt f(x)\geq t\}$ form a Vapnik--Chervonenkis class with VC-dimension $v$.

-\begin{theorem} .
-Assume that $\Y=[0,1]$ and the empirical covering numbers satisfy (\ref{eq1:thm:main_VC}).
-Let $0\leq f\leq 1$ for all $f\in\F$, and let $\tilde{f}$ be an aggregation-of-leaders estimator defined by the above three-stage procedure with $\epsilon = n^{-\frac{1}{2}}$.
+\begin{theorem}[(Bounds for VC-type classes)] Assume that $\Y=[0,1]$ and the empirical covering numbers satisfy (\ref{eq1thmmainVC}).
+Let $0\leq f\leq1$ for all $f\in\F$, and let $\tilde{f}$ be an aggregation-of-leaders estimator defined by the above three-stage procedure with $\varepsilon= n^{-1/2}$.
 If $n\ge C_Av$ for a large enough constant $C_A>1$ depending only on $A$, then there exists a constant $C>0$ depending only on $A$ such that

 \end{theorem}